pksunkara/cargo-workspaces/README.md

 PUBLISH OPTIONS:
-        --allow-dirty            Allow dirty working directories to be published --no-remove-dev-deps     Don't remove dev-dependencies while publishing
+        --allow-dirty            Allow dirty working directories to be published --dry-run                Perform checks without uploading.
+WIP and performs fewer checks than `cargo publish --dry-run`
+        --no-remove-dev-deps     Don't remove dev-dependencies while publishing
         --no-verify              Skip crate verification (not recommended)
+        --publish-as-is          Publish crates from the current commit without versioning

+REGISTRY OPTIONS:
-        --publish-as-is          Publish crates from the current commit without versioning --registry <REGISTRY>    The Cargo registry to use for publishing --token <TOKEN>          The token to use for publishing --dry-run                Perform checks without uploading.
-WIP and performs fewer checks than `cargo publish --dry-run`.
+        --registry <REGISTRY>    The Cargo registry to use --token <TOKEN>          The token to use for accessing the registry
 ```

 ### Rename